 “You hypocrites!
 Isaiah was right when he prophesied about you: ‘These people honour me with their lips, but their hearts are far from me.
 They worship me in vain.
 Their teachings are merely human rules.’”
 (Matthew 15:7-9)

-We Christians sometimes place more emphasis on our denominational traditions and rules than on the importance of loving God.
-We have become burdened and weighed down by traditions and rules that have nothing to do with loving God, but we find it difficult to even recognise those traditions as being burdens.
-And if we do not recognise them as burdens we cannot change them.
+For nearly 2000 years, we Christians have been adding human traditions, doctrines, rituals and rules to Jesus’ teachings.
+Sometimes we place more emphasis on these traditions and rules than on the importance of loving God.
+We have become burdened and weighed down by traditions and rules that have nothing to do with loving God, but we find it difficult to even recognise these traditions as being burdens.
+And if we do not recognise them as burdens, we cannot change them.
 This weakens our witness and hinders the coming of God’s kingdom.

 It gets worse.
 We do not just weigh ourselves down with traditions and rules; we burden others with them.
 Jesus criticised the religious leaders of his day, saying: